Best WordPress Widgets For Sidebar

 There are some others widgets you can consider adding to your sidebar.
 But it depends on your needs.
 There is no reason to slow down your blog by adding unnecessary widgets.

-- Alexa Ranking Widget: You can show Alexa ranking widget on the sidebar by using this plugin.
+- Alexa Ranking Widget: You can show the Alexa ranking widget on the sidebar by using this plugin.

 - DMCA Protection Widget: It protects your blog from content thieves.